 Waste Wizard let's you know what is trash and what is recycling.
-Go to Waste Wizard to find out, super easy!!
+Go to Waste Wizard to find out!!

-Plastic items larger than a 5 gallon bucket such as: Old curbside recycling bins, Plastic Laundry baskets, Plastic lawn/patio chairs,
+Plastic items larger than a 5 gallon bucket such as: old curbside recycling bins (please do not put in your toter), plastic laundry baskets, plastic lawn/patio chairs,

-Plastic totes or storage containers.
-All these items and more can be taken to SOCRRA at no charge.
+plastic totes, storage containers, etc. All these items and more can be taken to SOCRRA at no charge for recycling, please visit SOCRRA website for more information.

 Why the larger size?

-The new 65 gallon recycling toters were funded by the City with grant assistance from the Michigan Department of Environmental Quality and the Recycling Partnership, a nonprofit organization utilizing public-private partnerships to transform recycling all across America.
+The new 65 gallon recycling toters were funded by the city with grant assistance from the Michigan Department of Environmental Quality and the Recycling Partnership, a nonprofit organization utilizing public-private partnerships to transform recycling all across America.
 All three organizations are committed to the same goal of increasing recycling in Royal Oak, in Michigan and throughout the country!
 Because of their increased size there is a greater capacity to recycle more which means less material going into the landfill.
-If residents do not want to use the 65 gallon toters or have more recycling than will fit in the toter, GFL will still pick-up the 18 gallon bins as well.
-The 18 gallon bin is yours to keep, however if you no longer wish to keep the 18 gallon bin, please take to SOCRRA, 995 Coolidge, Troy to be recycled.
+If residents do not want to use the 65 gallon toter or have more recycling than will fit in the toter, GFL will still pick-up the 18 gallon bins as well.
+The 18 gallon bin is yours to keep, however if you no longer wish to keep the 18 gallon bin, please take to SOCRRA, 995 Coolidge, Troy to be recycled, please do not place in the toter.

 How do I put out my toter/bin?